 A 12-foot inflatable dinghy typically requires several essential safety items, including a personal flotation device (PFD) for each passenger, a whistle or sound signaling device, and a fire extinguisher if the dinghy has an engine.
 Additionally, depending on local regulations, it may also need a visual distress signal, a first aid kit, and a navigation light if used after dark.
 Always check specific local laws and regulations for complete requirements.

-A 12-foot inflatable dinghy typically requires several essential safety items, including a personal flotation device (PFD) for each passenger, a whistle or sound signaling device, and a means of propulsion (oars or a motor).
-Additionally, it's often recommended to have a first aid kit, a fire extinguisher if a motor is used, and appropriate lighting if operating at night.
-Always check local regulations, as requirements may vary.
+A 12-foot dinghy typically requires several essential items for safety and compliance, including a personal flotation device (PFD) for each passenger, a whistle or sound signaling device, and a visual distress signal.
+Additionally, it should have a paddle or oar, a bailer or pump for removing water, and a first aid kit.
+Depending on local regulations, a fire extinguisher and navigation lights may also be necessary if the dinghy is used after dark.
+Always check specific local regulations to ensure compliance.

 A PFD for everyone aboard